-NT 610 ROMANS Three credit hours
+NT 610 ROMANS

 An analytical and expository study of Romans emphasizing the theological development, structure, and doctrines of Paul's magnum opus.
 The themes of sin, righteousness, grace, law, justification, and sanctification are discussed with a view toward practical applications.